Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Modeling of LBG properties

-\subsubsection{Fraction of LBG outlier and their galaxy bias}
+\subsection{Fraction of LBG outlier and their galaxy bias}

 In this section, we expect our LBG samples to be contaminated by a fraction $f_{\rm out}$ of outliers, from which we can define a proper large-scale linear bias.
-We use a two-population model for a given sample with given total $n(z)$, with some ``outliers'' at redshift $z<z_{\rm mid}$ with given redshift distribution $n_{\rm out}(z)$, outlier fraction $f_{\rm out}$ and bias $b_{\rm out}(z)$, along with a high-redshift sample at $z>z_{\rm mid}$, with redshift distribution $n_{\rm highz}(z)$ and bias $b_{\rm highz}(z)$, such as We adopt the two-population bias model \citep{Mergulhao2022twopop}
+We use a two-population model for a given sample with given total $n(z)$, with some ``outliers'' at redshift $z<z_{\rm mid}$ with given redshift distribution $n_{\rm out}(z)$, outlier fraction $f_{\rm out}$ and bias $b_{\rm out}(z)$, along with a high-redshift sample at $z>z_{\rm mid}$, with redshift distribution $n_{\rm highz}(z)$ and bias $b_{\rm highz}(z)$, such as

+The values taken for $f_{\rm out}$ are discussed later in \secreff{sec:impact_outliers}.
+We adopt the two-population bias model \citep{Mergulhao2022twopop}

 where

 Moreover, we also use the model